-But, what if a new pkga/0.2@user/testing version was created in the time between both commands,?
+But, what if a new pkga/0.2@user/testing version was created in the time between both commands?
 Although this is unlikely to happen in this example, because everything is local.
-However, it could happen that pkga was in a server and the CI, uploads the new version while we are running the above commands.
+However, it could happen that pkga was in a server and the CI uploads a new pkga/0.2@user/testing version while we are running the above commands.